Republic of China (Formosa) at the 1960 Summer Olympics

 The Republic of China (ROC; commonly called "Taiwan") competed at the 1960 Summer Olympics in Rome, Italy.
 27 competitors, 24 men and 3 women, took part in 18 events in 6 sports.
 The nation won its first ever Olympic medal.

 The ROC was forced to use the name "Formosa" (formerly the common Western name for the island).
-In the opening ceremony the athletes marched behind a sign reading "UNDER PROTEST".
+In protest, the athletes marched behind a sign reading "UNDER PROTEST" during the opening ceremony instead of "Formosa".